jackoalan/llvm-mos/README.md

 - The string offset was statically determined to fit within an unsigned 8-bit integer, allowing indexed addressing mode for the load.

-TODO:
-- Branch relaxation is not yet implemented, so the branches could be out of range.

 ### Speed Optimized (-O2)

 `$ clang --target=mos6502 -S -O2 main.c`